Dark Stars and Gravitational Waves: Topical Review

 This is also the nature of the DM we probe.

-Stellar objects are formed in interstellar gas clouds.
-They further evolve into more compact objects through various processes such as accretions, nuclear reactions, gravitational collapse, etc. DM halo is known to provide the gravitational well for such a formation process~~\cite{Renzini:2006je,Hamann:1999az}.
-If {Standard Model (SM)} particles that consist of about 5\% of the energy density in the universe provide a rich catalog of stellar objects such as black holes (BH), neutron stars (NS), stars, planets, etc. It is arguable that DM, which has about five times more energy density than the SM particles, might also have similar or even richer possible configurations of stellar objects.
-However, the lack of self-interaction CDM would be difficult to form a stellar structure.
+The progenitors of the stellar objects are formed in interstellar gas clouds.
+They further evolve into more compact objects through various processes such as accretions, nuclear reactions, gravitational collapses, mergers, etc., among which DM halos are known to provide the gravitational well for such a formation process~~\cite{Renzini:2006je,Hamann:1999az}.
+If {Standard Model (SM)} particles that consist of about 5\% of the energy density in the universe provide a rich catalog of stellar objects such as black holes (BH), neutron stars (NS), ordinary stars, planets, etc. It is arguable that DM, which has about five times more energy density than the SM particles, might also have similar or even richer possible configurations of stellar objects.
+However, the lack of self-interaction CDM would make it challenging to form a stellar structure.
 SIDM, on the other hand, would provide a theoretical ground base for the formation of dark stars (DS).
 For more detailed reviews on DS, please check \cite{1987thyg.book..199I, Freese_2016, Maselli_2017}.